ahmetsenturk/masters-thesis/content/system_design.typ

  _Artemis Server_ is connected to _Athena_, as displayed in @sd as well, to fetch the feedback.

+#pagebreak()

 == Hardware Software Mapping

 This subsection describes the mapping of the subsystems onto hardware components, as can be seen in @hw-sw-mapping.
 Students access the Artemis application through the Artemis Client running on their device.
 The Artemis Client is then connected to the Artemis Server running on the University's Data Center, together with Athena.
 Athena is connected to a 3rd-party LLM service provider to generate the feedback, which runs on a dedicated server of the provider's choice.

-#figure(caption: "Hardware Software Mapping.
+#figure(caption: "UML Deployment  Diagram for the Hardware Software Mapping.
 Showcases the mapping of the subsystems onto existing hardware and software components.", )[
   #image("../figures/hardware.svg", width: 90% ,format: "svg")
 ] <hw-sw-mapping>

-== Persistent Data Management
-We followed the approach of minimal changes and migrations to the database.
-We used what was already available and did not save any unnecessary data the proposed system would generate in the intermediate steps.
-We introduce three new columns to the _Learner Profile_ table representing students' feedback preferences: _feedbackDetail_, _feedbackFormality_, and _hasSetupFeedbackPreferences_.

-#figure(caption: "Learner Profile Table.
-Showcases the new columns introduced to the learner profile table.", )[
-  #image("../figures/learner_profile.svg", width: 25% ,format: "svg")
-] <learner-profile-table>